 Remember that week when I was too sick to go through the proper Santa letter-writing process?

-Well, funny enough, when you have a fever and can barely function, you don’t really feel like scouring the mall for gift ideas and do your Christmas shopping.
+Well, funny enough, when you have a fever and can barely function, you don’t really feel like scouring the mall for gift ideas and doing your Christmas shopping.
 And then, as I got better, I had to catch up on work (no sick days for freelancers!) and the rest of my routine tasks, so I had even less free time than usual.